brunokc/NCL/README.md

-# WCL - Windows Class Library
+# NCL - Native Class Library

-A C++ library aimed at making day-to-day tasks easier to do.
-The API is based the .NET Base Class Library (BCL) where it makes sense, while maintaining some well-known C++ standards, like the use of STL.
-For example, we use std::wstring instead of creating a new String class; we use std::vector<> instead of raw arrays and use std::shared_ptr<> to allow sharing of object instances.
+NCL (pronounced "Nickel") is a C++ library aimed at making day-to-day tasks easier to do.
+The API borrows the design from the .NET Base Class Library (BCL) where it makes sense, while maintaining some well-known C++ standards, like the use of STL.
+For example, std::wstring are used instead of a new String class (although more helpers functions are provided); std::vector<> is used instead of raw arrays and std::shared_ptr<> is used to allow sharing of object instances.

 ## Example 1